On this page

 Intro

-In this tutorial we will show how to use the Curity Identity Server and JSON Web Encryption (JWE) to protect ID tokens that contain Personally Identifiable Information (PII).
-The web app must be a confidential client, where a back end component manages the private key used for decryption.
+This tutorial shows how to use the Curity Identity Server and JSON Web Encryption (JWE), to protect ID tokens that contain Personally Identifiable Information (PII).
+The web app must be a confidential client, where a backend component manages the private key used for decryption.
 See the Encrypted ID Tokens article for further details on how encrypted ID tokens are used.

 Create Encryption Keys